 STANDARDS UPDATES (INCLUDING STANDARDS VERSION ADVANCEMENT PROCESS-SVAP AND USCDI)

-Thrive EHR has been updated to USCDI v1 specifications to conform to Cures Update criteria which utilize USCDI.
+TruBridge EHR has been updated to USCDI v1 specifications to conform to Cures Update criteria which utilize USCDI.
+TruBridge EHR has not been updated to newer standards as a part of the Standards Version Advancement Process (SVAP).

 CARE SETTINGS